 Claims a flight is only a dangerous as a gun.

 “This sort of conduct is the same as taking a gun and just firing blindly into the air toward a crowd just due to the fact you suspect it’s fun to shoot a gun.
 You don’t care who you’re hurting.
-You care approximately yourself,” he wrote.
+You are approximately yourself,” he wrote.
 Continuing, Holthaus blamed “unexamined privilege” for developing the “largest existential threat we’ve ever confronted as a species” and said that flying creates “a weather emergency.”